Don't Let Me Be Misunderstood: Elvis Costello version

 Against Costello's wishes, his American record company, Columbia, insisted on releasing the song as the first single from King of America.
-The single reached No. 33 in the UK and No. 22 in Ireland, but did not chart in the US.
+The single reached No. 33 in the UK and No. 22 on the Irish Singles Chart, but did not chart in the US.
 He explained, "My US record company, Columbia, showed their customary imagination in releasing the safe 'cover' song as a single ahead of any of the more unusual and heartfelt balladry I had composed.
 'Don't Let Me Be Misunderstood' made little impression, and my mounting debt to the company seemed to make them unwilling to risk any further effort on my behalf".

 Martin Chilton of The Telegraph ranked the song as Costello's 26th best song out of 40, stating that Costello "sings it really well".